nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add an expense entry
+1. User requests to add an expense
-2. Common Cents adds the expense entry
+2. Common Cents adds the expense to expense list and displays success message.

     Use case ends.

 **Extensions**

 * 1a.
-The given input is in invalid format.
+The given command input is in invalid format.

     * 1a1.
 Common Cents shows an error message.

       Use case resumes at step 1.

-**Use case: UC02 - Add a revenue entry**
+**Use case: UC02 - Add a revenue**

 **MSS**

-1. User requests to add revenue entry
+1. User requests to add revenue.
-2. Common Cents adds revenue entry
+2. Common Cents adds revenue to revenue list and displays success message.

     Use case ends.

 **Extensions**

 * 1a.
-The given input is in invalid format.
+The given command input is in invalid format.

     * 1a1.
 Common Cents shows an error message.

       Use case resumes at step 1.

-**Use case: UC03 - Delete an entry**
+**Use case: UC03 - Delete an expense**

 **MSS**

-1. User requests to delete a specific entry
+1. User requests to delete an expense.
-2. Common cents deletes the entry.
+2. Common cents deletes the expense.

     Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid.
+The given command input is in invalid format.

     * 1a1.
 Common cents shows an error message.

       Use case resumes at step 1.

-**Use case: UC04 - Exiting app**
+**Use case: UC04 - Delete a revenue**

 **MSS**

+1. User requests to delete an revenue.
+2. Common Cents removes the revenue from the revenue list and displays success message.

+    Use case ends.

+**Extensions**

+* 1a.
+The given command input is in invalid format.

+    * 1a1.
+Common cents shows an error message.

+      Use case resumes at step 1.

+**Use case: UC - Undoing an add command**

+**MSS**

+1. User requests <u> add an expense (UC01)</u>.
+2. User requests to undo command.
+3. Common Cents returns to the state prior to the add command and displays success message.

+**Use case: UC - Undoing a delete command**

+**MSS**

+1. User requests <u> delete an expense (UC03)</u>.
+2. User requests to undo command.
+3. Common Cents returns to the state prior to the delete command and displays success message.

+**Use case: UC - Undoing a edit command**

+**MSS**

+1. User requests <u> edit an expense (UC)</u>.
+2. User requests to undo command.
+3. Common Cents returns to the state prior to the edit command and displays success message.

+**Use case: UC - Add an account**

+**MSS**

+1. User request to add a new account.
+2. Common Cents adds account to account list and displays success message

+    Use case ends.

+**Extensions**

+* 1a.
+The given command input is in invalid format.

+    * 1a1.
+Common Cents shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The account to be added has the same name as an existing account in Common Cents.

+    * 1b1.
+Common Cents shows an error message.

+      Use case resumes at step 1.

+**Use case: UC - Listing accounts**

+**MSS**

+1. User requests to list all the accounts
+2. Common Cents displays the name of the accounts and their indices.

+    Use case ends.

+**Use case: UC - Delete a account**

+**MSS**

+1. User requests <u> list all the account (UC)</u>.
+2. User requests to delete account.
+3. Common Cents removes the account from the account list and displays success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The given command input is in invalid format.

+    * 2a1.
+Common cents shows an error message.

+      Use case resumes at step 2.

+* 2b.
+Common Cents only has an account.

+    * 2b1.
+Common Cents shows an error message.

+      Use case resumes at step 2.

+* 2c.
+User is currently managing the account to be deleted.
+    * 2c1.
+Common Cents shows an error message.

+      Use case resumes at step 2.

+**Use case: UC - Editing the account's name**

+**MSS**

+1. User requests <u> list all the account (UC)</u>.
+2. User requests to edit the account's name.
+3. Common Cents edits the account name displays success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The given command input is in invalid format.

+    * 2a1.
+Common cents shows an error message.

+      Use case resumes at step 2.

+* 2b.
+The new account name is the same as a name of an existing account.

+    * 2b1.
+Common cents shows an error message.

+      Use case resumes at step 2.

+* 2c.
+The new account name is the same as the current name of the account.

+    * 2c1.
+Common cents shows an error message.

+      Use case resumes at step 2.

+**Use case: UC - Switching to an account**

+**MSS**

+1. User requests <u> list all the account (UC)</u>.
+2. User requests to switch to another account.
+3. Common Cents switches to another account and displays success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The given command input is in invalid format.

+    * 2a1.
+Common cents shows an error message.

+      Use case resumes at step 2.

+* 2b.
+The user is already on the account to be switched.

+    * 2b1.
+Common cents shows an error message.

+      Use case resumes at step 2.

+**Use case: UC - Exiting app**

+**MSS**

 1. User requests to exit
-2. Common cents responds with exit message and closes.
+2. Common Cents responds with exit message and closes.

     Use case ends.

 *{More to be added}*